frankban/django-endless-pagination/doc/javascript.rst

 - *context.key*: the querystring key used to retrieve the requested contents.

-If the *onClick* callback returns *false*, the pagination process is stopped, the Ajax request is not performed and the *onComplete* callback never called.
+If the *onClick* callback returns *false*, the pagination process is stopped, the Ajax request is not performed and the *onCompleted* callback never called.

 The *onCompleted* callbacks also receives a second argument: the data returned by the server.
 Basically this is the HTML fragment representing the new